felixateya/preview-card/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) - This helped me for learning more on html and css reason.
+- [W3Schools](https://www.w3schools.com) - This helped me for learning more on html and css reason.
 I really liked what i learnt and will use it going forward.